 The late enrollment risk

 Mrs. Miller had been healthy all her life and, at the time of her Medicare eligibility, was taking no medications.
 Against the repeated advice of her insurance agent, she decided to gamble that her good health would continue so she decided not to enroll in Part D.

 Four years later, she was diagnosed with cancer in September, and was prescribed Gleevec, a specific oral cancer medication that falls under Medicare Part D. Her specific dosage had a retail medication rate of $5,600 per month.
-Because she cannot enroll in Medicare Part D drug plan outside of the fall annual election period, Mrs. Miller had to pay the retail cost of her potentially life-saving medication for 4 months.
+Because she cannot enroll in a drug plan outside of the fall annual election period, Mrs. Miller had to pay the retail cost of her potentially life-saving medication for 4 months.
 Her total spending before her new drug plan began the following January was $22,400. (*This is a real-life example from an actual Boomer Benefits client, though the name has been changed to protect the client’s privacy.)

 We provide FREE assistance to our clients by analyzing their Part D drug plan needs.
 Learn the facts from us, and use our online request for assistance form at this link to get help with a Part D drug plan.